Research & Consulting

 He has worked and advised on these issues as a consultant to several United Nations agencies, including the UN Development Programme (UNDP), the UN Convention to Combat Desertification (UNCCD) and the UN Environment Programme (UNEP), as well as the World Conservation Union (IUCN) and the UK government’s Department for International Development (DfID).

-Nick is currently working with UNCCD, developing their policy framework for sand and dust storms following the UN General Assembly resolution on the issue in 2015.
+Nick has most recently worked with UNCCD developing their policy framework for sand and dust storms following the UN General Assembly resolution on the issue in 2015.
 He is also an Affiliate at Garama 3C: Climate Change Consultancy.